House Of The Dragon Season 2 Recap: What To Remember Before Season 3

 8. Corlys, Alyn, And The Velaryon Fleet Matter Now

-Season 2 left Corlys in a strange place.
-He lost Rhaenys, became Hand of the Queen, continued circling the truth about Alyn and Addam, and still holds the thing that makes House Velaryon essential to the war: ships.
+Season 2 leaves Corlys in a strange place.
+He has lost Rhaenys, become Hand of the Queen, continued circling the truth about Alyn and Addam, and still holds the thing that makes House Velaryon essential to the war: ships.

 Season 3 is already positioned to make the Velaryon fleet matter in a much more immediate way.
 That matters because Corlys has often been described as a legend without the show always making that legend feel active.
 The Gullet gives the story a chance to put him where he should be most powerful: on the water, inside a naval crisis, with his family secrets and political responsibilities colliding.